trsmarc/lottery-cosmos/README.md

 ## Demo

-**Start a local chain**
-Launch the validator-node and client app with docker compose
+**Launch a local chain** with the validator-node and client app using docker compose

 ```
  docker compose --project-name lottery-chain-local up -d --build